 Having a professional manage your investments comes at a price.
-Investment management fees are based on assets under management, or AUM.
-Managers charge a fee, typically around 1% per quarter, on the amount of money they are managing for you.
-Most commonly, the firm will debit the fee directly from your account.
+Investment management fees are based on assets under management (AUM).
+Managers charge a fee, typically around 1% a year, on the amount of money they are managing for you.
+Most commonly, the firm will debit the fee directly from your account on a quarterly basis.

 Each trade that your investment manager makes also comes with a fee.
 Mutual funds charge operating expenses and loads.
 Stock trades charge transaction fees.
 Even though your manager is making these trades, you are responsible for the charges.